john-shefer/NetHole.3beta/README.md

       This option also implies and sets the -d option (Do NOT detach process).

       Yes, I know...
-LaBrea is chatty and dumps a whole lot of stuff into syslog.
-This gives you the option to have LaBrea log information go to stdout instead.
+NetHole is chatty and dumps a whole lot of stuff into syslog.
+This gives you the option to have NetHole log information go to stdout instead.

       "-o" is the default behaviour on Windows systems.